ANWA Writers Conference Faculty

 KaTrina Jackson

-KaTrina Jackson loves penguins, cross-stitch, chocolate, and Star Wars, and spends much of each day trying to fit those loves in around her jobs as a freelance editor and as project manager for Eschler Editing.
+KaTrina Jackson loves penguins, cross-stitching, chocolate, and music, and spends much of each day trying to fit those loves in around her jobs as a freelance editor and as project manager for Eschler Editing.
 She graduated with a degree in editing and publishing from Brigham Young University because she couldn’t get enough stories in her life.
-She’s also a member of three different writing groups, attends multiple writing conferences yearly, and is currently working on publishing her first novel.
-When she’s not writing, editing, or reading, she can be found practicing yoga, discussing the depth of the Star Wars universe with anyone who will listen, or watching Disney movies.
-She and her husband live in Olathe, Kansas.
+She lives near Kansas City with her husband.

 Annette Lyon